 - 5.01.
-A regulation game will last 5 innings.
-There is no time duration limit. - 5.02.
+During the regular season, a regulation game will last a minimum of 5 innings and a maximum of 7 innings.
+50 minutes after the scheduled start of the game the Head Referee will determine the current inning and that will be the final inning of the game unless fewer than 5 innings have been played.
+In that case, if fewer than 5 innings have been completed at the 50 minute mark, the game will continue until 5 innings have been completed.
+Tournament games will be completed after 5 innings. - 5.02.
 The Away team will kick first - 5.03.
 There is no overtime.
-In the event of a tie after the completion of 5 innings, the game will be marked as a tie (except in tournament play). - 5.04.
+In the event of a tie after the completion of the game, the game will be marked as a tie (except in tournament play). - 5.04.
 If necessary, a game may be called at any time by the Head Referee.
 If the game has completed 3 or more innings the game will be considered a "regulation" game and the score at the end of the last fully completed inning will determine the winner. - 5.05.
 A game that is called prior to the completion of at least 3 innings will not be considered a regulation game and will be rescheduled if possible. - 5.06.
 Any team playing a non-registered or improperly registered player will forfeit that game.
 Additionally, if found guilty, that team MAY (pending a WAAR Board ruling) not be eligible for any local, regional or state tournaments held by WAAR.
 Discovery of such an infraction must be brought to the attention of the league Board of Directors for a ruling.
 Burden of proof lies with the team being accused.
-A ruling must be made prior to the commencement of the next scheduled game. - 5.07.
-Mercy Rule If losing by 12 runs or more at any point during the game, the game may be ended at the discretion of the losing team.
+A ruling must be made prior to the commencement of the next scheduled game.

+5.07.
+Mercy Rule - If losing by 12 runs or more at any point during the game, the game may be ended at the discretion of the losing team.
 This will be considered a regulation game.
-If the losing team is losing due to not being able to field the full number of players (11), the Mercy Rule is in effect at the beginning of the game and the Head Referee may end the game at any time after 3 full innings have been completed.
+If the losing team is losing due to not being able to field the full number of players (11), the Mercy Rule is in effect at the beginning of the game and the Head Referee may end the game at any time after 3 full innings have been completed regardless of what the losing team chooses.